CoinRemitter/woocommerce-wordpress/README.md

 12. You can also add multiple wallets the same way for other coins
 13. If you want to remove your wallet then click on the Remove button.
 It will just disconnect your wallet from your WordPress but you can still use the same credential in the future.
 ![Remove your crypto wallet](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/screenshot-4.png)
-14. If you want to change the password of your wallet first you have to change the password of that wallet from your Coinremitter wallet then you can change it on your WordPress site
+14. If you want to change the password of your wallet, First, you have to change the password of that wallet from your Coinremitter wallet then you can change it on your WordPress site
 ![Update your crypto wallet](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/screenshot-3.png)